MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/pertenantextensioncop-pte0012-internalsvisibletonosecurityfeature.md

 ---
-title: "InternalsVisibleTo should not be used as a security feature." ms.author: solsen ms.custom: na ms.date: 09/23/2020
+title: "InternalsVisibleTo should not be used as a security feature - PTE0012."
+description: ExplainsPerTenantExtensionCop Rule PTE0012. ms.author: solsen
+ms.custom: na
+ms.date: 09/23/2020